Reading Time: 4 minutes

 The @kyperounda_winery is widely regarded as the best producer in Cyprus.
 Its >1,400m-in-attitude, volcanic-soil vineyards produce some of the most mineral-driven and layered wines. ❤️Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus

-- The luscious, sweet wine of Cyprus called Commandaria is the first wine in history to receive the protection of name and geographical origin.
+- Commandaria—the luscious, sweet wine of Cyprus—is said to be the first wine in history to receive the protection of name and geographical origin.
 In the 13th to 14th centuries, the Cypriot wine, along with other sweet wines from the east and Italy, fetched higher prices in the English market than the wines of France.

 Many new materials on Cypriot wine will be out soon!
 Here's a preview video of our upcoming episode with Lefteris Mohianakis, the winemaker and co-founder at @theanamaconcept.
 In this clip, Lefteris explains briefly what the famous Cypriot dessert wine Commandaria is about. 🍷Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus